 Let's face it, fads come and go.
 You could argue the merits of high-gloss versus chalky matte finish all day long.
 If you're looking to make a statement with your kitchen colour choice but worry the shade may date, opt for black.
-This is a strong, sophisticated?colour that never gets old.
-A simple way to introduce this classic hue is to opt for black cabinetry or countertops, offset with white and metallic highlights, as per?this Laxarby Ikea kitchen.
+This is a strong, sophisticated colour that never gets old.
+A simple way to introduce this classic hue is to opt for black cabinetry or countertops, offset with neutral hues, as per this Kunsgbacka Ikea kitchen.

 Introduce natural fabrics and materials for an instant injection of texture.
 There is something so pleasurable about using natural materials in the modern home.
 They breathe life into the space and save a contemporary fit-out from looking sterile.
 The Bray Linen bags above are by Rowen & Wren.

 An affordable way to bring textured, tactile natural materials into your dining space can be through well-chosen utensils.
 If you can't afford the marble counter, then opt for a marble chopping board instead.

 While silver, chrome and stainless steel are certainly not banished from the kitchen, these days it's all about warmer metals like gold, copper and brass.
 The gleaming finish provides a stunning accent to most palette choices and pair particularly well with contemporary greys, dark moody blues and any of the soft chalky shades.